tybenz12/Exercise3/03_exercises.md

 ![](03_exercises_files/figure-html/unnamed-chunk-7-1.png)<!-- -->

+  **The density plot shows me that, generally, as it gets colder in DC (it moves towards the winter months), there are less bike rentals.
+Some of the spikes could correlate with holidays or times where DC become busier for whatever reason.**

   8. A density plot of the events versus time of day.
 You can use `mutate()` with `lubridate`'s  `hour()` and `minute()` functions to extract the hour of the day and minute within the hour from `sdate`.
 Hint: A minute is 1/60 of an hour, so create a variable where 3:30 is 3.5 and 3:45 is 3.75.